Southerngirl13/TriviaGame/README.md

 # Project Mandatories
-* Create a trivia form with multiple choice or true/false options (your choice).
+* Create a trivia form with multiple choice or true/false options.

 * Player will have a limited amount of time to finish the quiz.